 What It Does: Strengthens your shoulders and deltoids (the muscle that wraps around the top of your shoulder)

 How to Do It: Stand with your feet shoulder-width apart and hold one dumbbell down at your side, elbow slightly bent.
 Soften your knees and engage your abdominals.
-Lift your arm out to the side and all the way up to shoulder height, turning it as you go so that your palm faces forward.
+Lift your arm out to the side and all the way up to shoulder height, externally rotating your shoulder and turning the weight as you go so that your palm faces forward and your thumb points up.
 Slowly lower your arm back to your side, returning the weight to its original position.
 Repeat 10 to 15 times with each arm; complete three sets.

 Be careful not to…bend your upper body.
 Keeping your posture erect allows your shoulder and deltoid muscle to do the work—and become stronger.